Skip navigation

 Remove the tender meat, strain the broth through a fine sieve, use a portion for the sauce, and freeze the rest for later use.
 Slice the meat and serve with the sauce.

-SAUCE INSTRUCTIONS
+SAUCE PROCEDURE

 • 1